In this article

-This certificate constitutes proof of share ownership and indicates shares allotted to each of the shareholders.
+|Issuance of Share Certificates||This certificate constitutes proof of share ownership and indicates shares allotted to each of the shareholders.
 It is the responsibility of the company secretary to issue this certificate.|

-|First Board Resolution||This resolution is needed to make appointment of shareholders and directors in the company official.|
+|First Board Resolution||This resolution is needed to make appointments of shareholders and directors in the company official.|

 Thus, a resolution by the board of directors of the company sanctioning the opening of the account and specifying the signatories to the account is required.

-Every company must hold its AGM every calendar year, with its financial statements tabled at the AGM for shareholders’ approval.|
+|Annual General Meeting (AGM)||Every company must hold its AGM every calendar year, with its financial statements tabled at the AGM for shareholders’ approval.|

-Every company must file its annual returns within one month of its AGM date.|
+|Annual Returns (AR)||Every company must file its annual returns within one month of its AGM date.|

-The deadline for filing corporate income tax return is November 30, every year.
-Documents to be submitted are audited or unaudited Report and tax computation.
+|Corporate Tax Filing||The deadline for filing corporate income tax returns is November 30, every year.
+Documents to be submitted are audited or unaudited Reports and tax computations.

-It’s advisable to keep the company’s FYE within 365 days in order to enjoy the zero tax exemption for new start-up companies (full tax exemption on the first S$100,000 of normal chargeable income for its first three consecutive years of operations).
+It’s advisable to keep the company’s FYE within 365 days in order to enjoy tax exemption for new start-up companies (75% tax exemption on the first S$100,000 of normal chargeable income for its first three consecutive years of operations).